Flare-Client/Flare-Client/README.md

-#h1 Flare Client
+# Flare Client
-#h4 By iShabzz102, EchoHackCmd, ASM & UnlovedCooki
+FlareClient is an external C++ Cheat for Minecraft, Flare was made by:

++ iShabzz102
++ EchoHackCmd
++ ASM
++ UnlovedCooki

 # Features